ryjcm1/rrcc2021/README.md

 ### 👨‍💻 Tech stack
 <img src="./src/assets/mevn-cli.jpg/" width="35%" title="hover text">

-* this project used vue to build responsive and reusable componets
+* this project used vue to build responsive and reusable components
-* for persistence storage (database) this web app used mongoDb.
+* for persistence storage (database) this web app uses mongoDb.
 Two types of schemas are accepted (orders and drivers)
 * NodeJs and ExpressJs are used to manage the backend of this project